jpalominopDevco/TDG_KMRC_JNPP/README.md

 [![Download and load a Google Spreadsheet file into an AWS S3 Bucket](https://github.com/jpalominopDevco/staff-assessment-formatting-and-integration/actions/workflows/spreadsheet-load-to-s3-workflow.yml/badge.svg?branch=main)](https://github.com/jpalominopDevco/staff-assessment-formatting-and-integration/actions/workflows/spreadsheet-load-to-s3-workflow.yml)

 This repository contains the code and documentation for a grade project developed at the Jaime Isaza Cadavid Polytechnic.
-The main goal of this project is to simplify the process of loading data from Excel files into QuickSight using DevOps and Cloud Engineering practices.
+The main goal of this project is to simplify the process of loading data from Excel files into QuickSight using DevSecOps and Cloud Engineering practices.

 ## Project Description